 August 1, 20 , 2023

 Registered Owner: CEDE & CO.

-Initial Principal Amount: : DOLLARS
+Initial Principal Amount : DOLLARS

 Accreted Value at Conve ersion Date: DOLLARS

-"District"), acknowledged identified above or registed redemption hereof, in law such date, consisting of Conversion Date specified August 1 of each year coabove, assuming in any soon the basis of a 360-day to pay interest on said actinaterest payment date neauthenticated after the clathe succeeding interest payment date) at the Interest payment date, at Interest payment date, at the Interest payment date at the Interest paymen es itself obligated to and promise istered assigns, on the Maturity of wful money of the United States of the Initial Principal Amount hereof ad above, commencing on the date hommencing on a Bernardino, State of California (the est to pay, to the Registered Owner Date specified above or upon prior America, the accreted value hereof on f plus interest accrued thereon to the ereof, compounded on February 1 and the Interest Rate per annum specified terest accretes in equal daily amounts from and after said Conversion Date in Date in like lawful money from the tion of this Bond (unless this bond is (as defined herein) and on or prior to hall bear interest from such interest payable commencing on the February reafter on February 1 and August 1 in the been discharged, as provided in the District on March 22, 2023 (the prorate trust office of U.S. Bank Trust and transfer agent of the District (the ned in accordance with the Resolution set forth; provided, however, that any shall prevail over any accreted values
+"District"), acknowledge identified above or regredemption hereof, in law such date, consisting of Conversion Date specified August 1 of each year company above, assuming in any such the basis of a 360-day to pay interest on said a sinterest payment date negather that the succeeding interest payment date) at the Interest payment date, and the Interest payment date, and the Interest payment date, and specification adopted by "Resolution adopted by "Resolution"), upon the Company, National Assemble Taying Agent").
+The act and as reflected in the Taying Agent in the Taying Agent in the Taying Agent". es itself obligated to and promis istered assigns, on the Maturity wful money of the United States of the Initial Principal Amount hered above, commencing on the date hommencing on an Bernardino, State of California (the sees to pay, to the Registered Owner Date specified above or upon prior America, the accreted value hereof or of plus interest accrued thereon to the hereof, compounded on February 1 and the Interest Rate per annum specified interest accretes in equal daily amounted from and after said Conversion Date on Date in like lawful money from the ation of this Bond (unless this bond is (as defined herein) and on or prior to shall bear interest from such interest payable commencing on the February Pereafter on February 1 and August 1 in the provided of the District on March 22, 2023 (the provided in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the ined in accordance with the Resolution of the Section of the District (the Sectio